 Finally, start all services:

 Congratulations!
 You have successfully installed ClamAV.
 Thanks for using this tutorial for installing ClamAV on CentOS 7 system.
-For additional help or useful information, we recommend you to check the official ClamAV website.
+For additional help or useful information, we recommend you check the official ClamAV website.